Fine Arts Department

 **Intermediate-Mastery Orchestras require an audition for placement.

-High School Orchestra requires three completed years of Middle School Orchestra or private lessons.
+High School Orchestra (with the exception of Intro to Orchestra) requires three completed years of Middle School Orchestra or private lessons.

 Acting I (AUDITION REQUIRED: This is a prerequisite for other Theatre courses): Students will acquire skills in role analysis, character development, vocal techniques, and communication of a text.
 Students will survey theatre history and the technical skills involved in production.
 Students analyze and evaluate live theatre and explore the relationship between theatre and other art forms .
 Students must attend 2 productions during the school year.
 Students are encouraged to join Drama Club and participate in fundraisers for the department.